Aricha9801/Set-up-my-Linux/README.md

 For the installation, check the guide [Ubuntu installation tutorial](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)

 It is recommended to use LTS.
+I installed Ubuntu 24.04.2 LTS.

 For WUR environment, when it comes to problem about Secure Boot Violation, got to ServiceDesk for help.